andersontodds/pathGrid/README.md

 1. examining nominal path distributions over month and year averages;
 2. simulating additional stations, and investigating where additional stations might have outsized impacts on the nominal path distribution;
-3. ~~~running analysis for recent X- and M-class flares, including getting the subsolar attenuation area analysis working;~~~ switching focus to higher-latitude regions for now!
+3. ~~running analysis for recent X- and M-class flares, including getting the subsolar attenuation area analysis working;~~ switching focus to higher-latitude regions for now!
-4. investigating spatial resolution in polar/auroral regions
+4. investigating spatial resolution in polar/auroral regions;
 5. incorporating and analyzing sferic dispersion, and estimating the electron density slope at the VLF reflection layer; and
 6. cleaning up documentation and packaging a release.